*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 9. Eat a Three Kings’ Cake.

-Following the parade the next day, January 6, children open their presents and eat a Three Kings cake, or a Tortell de Reis (Catalan), Roscón de Reyes (Spanish).
-Beware!
+The hangover after the parade is on January 6.
+It’s when children open their presents and eat a Three Kings cake, or a Tortell de Reis (Catalan), Roscón de Reyes (Spanish).
 You might bite into a tiny prize nestled inside, such as a ceramic figurine, as to which you are considered to be one lucky duck.
 But if bite into a bean, you have to pay for the cake!
 Personally, I’ve tried my hand and making a Three Kings’ Cake and failed.
 Go to the nearest bakery to pick one up!